mattamx/Projects/Sprint 5 - Integrated Project 1/README.md

 #### Task

-Find patterns in the open source data (*includes user/expert reviews, genres, platforms and historical game sales data*) in order to hone in on the optimal data horizon, the most profitable genres and regions as well as platforms.
+Find patterns in the open source data (*includes user/expert reviews, genres, platforms and historical game sales data*) in order to hone in on the optimal data horizon, the most profitable genres, regions and platforms.

-Test two hypotheses: 1) Average user ratings of the Xbox One and PC platforms are the same, 2) Average user ratings for the Action and Sports genres are different.
+    - Test two hypotheses:
+    1) Average user ratings of the Xbox One and PC platforms are the same
+    2) Average user ratings for the Action and Sports genres are different.

 #### The Data